 DNS may also be cached locally.
 Often, viewing your site in a private / incognito browser window bypasses your local cache.
 If that doesn’t do the trick you can try clearing your local cache:

 dscacheutil -flushcachein a terminal window.

 As mentioned, before your system connects to a resolver it will check if it already knows the IP address of a domain.
 You can make use of this by manually adding IP addresses and domain names to your hosts file.
 This can be useful when you are debugging a DNS issue or when you move a website to another server.

-For instance, let’s imagine that your domain name has expired and that the domain registrar has changed the domain’s name servers to effectively make your website unreachable.
+For instance, let’s imagine that your domain name has expired and that your domain registrar has changed the domain’s name servers to effectively make your website unreachable.
 You can still view your website – and even log in – if you know what your website’s IP address is.
-You can simply add an entry like this at the bottom of your hosts file:
+You can simply add an entry like this to your hosts file:

 Of course, you would still need to sort out the issue with the domain registration but at least you can access your website again.

 Similarly, if you are moving your website to a different server then you can use your hosts file to check if your website works properly on the new server before changing the domain’s DNS.
 After you have copied the website to the new server you simply add the new IP address to your hosts file.
 Your browser will then show you the website on the new server rather than the “live” website.